Skip to main content

 Dyne also requires that all employees adhere to anti-bribery and anti-corruption, conflicts of interest, anti-harassment, cybersecurity, and other policies and procedures that outline how they are expected to conduct their day-to-day responsibilities.

-Employees and directors must report any concerns with compliance with corporate policies and can do so openly or anonymously.
+Employees and directors must report any concerns with compliance with corporate policies internally or with appropriate regulatory authorities and can do so openly or anonymously.
 This includes through the Dyne Therapeutics hotline at https://www.whistleblowerservices.com/DYN or utilizing a toll-free telephone number 877-306-4941.

-At Dyne, we are working to help fundamentally change the lives of people living with serious muscle diseases.
-As a mission-driven organization, we pursue our goals with passion, determination, agility and urgency, recognizing that our efforts have the opportunity to impact many people.
-We recognize our responsibility to our stockholders, employees, people living with serious muscle diseases, clinicians and other stakeholders and will endeavor to report our progress.
+At Dyne, we are working to help fundamentally change the lives of people living with serious neuromuscular diseases.
+As a mission-driven organization, we pursue our goals with a shared purpose, a commitment to transparency, respect, and honesty, embracing accountability to ensure excellence in execution and pushing ourselves to think bigger and never fear failure, recognizing that our efforts have the opportunity to impact many people.
+We recognize our responsibility to our stockholders, employees, people living with genetically driven diseases, clinicians and other stakeholders and will endeavor to report our progress.